rweekly/rweekly.org/draft.md

 + [Using caret to compare models](http://blog.revolutionanalytics.com/2016/05/using-caret-to-compare-models.html)

++ [50 Years of Pop Music](http://kaylinwalker.com/50-years-of-pop-music/) - From Boogie to Bitch: Text Mining 50 Years of Pop Music Lyrics.

 #### R in Academia

 + [How Many Researchers?](https://nexus.od.nih.gov/all/2016/05/31/how-many-researchers/) - How many scientists, or more specifically how many principal investigators, does NIH fund?
 And how many scientists (more specifically aspiring principal investigators) want to receive NIH funding?